laryakan/valheim-server-status/README.md

 - inotifywait
 - jq

-### Logs filter through custom Valheim Server Launch
+### Log filter through custom Valheim Server Launch
 - tee (not mandatory if you redirect logs by other means)
 - logrotate (if you want it)